Kristina01111000/Drws_site/README.md

 5/4

-- See if we can move people to a different campaign in constant contact, easily based on when they joined, like 2 weeks then move them to a different campaigns
 - add titles of lessons to the course chats and come up with a converstion starter (two needed) -Change the chat titles to share your thoughts on lesson __
 - hide the lessons that don't have content yet